Some health promotion specialists work with particular client groups, such as the elderly or people with disabilities.

 - campaigning for the adoption and/or enhancement of national health promotion and preventative policies and measures

-The NHS employs most health promotion specialists.
-Other employers include local authorities, voluntary and charitable organisations, health boards and national health and voluntary sector agencies.
+The NHS employs most health promotion specialists and public health practitioners.
+Other employers include local authorities, voluntary and charitable organisations and national health and voluntary sector agencies.

-For graduates, a good degree in any biological, psychological or social science is acceptable, although employers prefer graduates with additional qualifications in health promotion, health studies, nursing, public and environmental health or education.
-A postgraduate qualification in public health or health promotion is advantageous – particularly for candidates without a relevant first degree.
-Previous paid or voluntary work experience gained in any role with a health promotion remit is highly recommended.
+Employers typically prefer graduates with degrees in public or environmental health or education, health promotion, health studies, nursing, or sport and exercise.
+Alternatively, they may accept a good degree in any biological, psychological or social science.
+A postgraduate qualification in public health or health promotion could be an advantage for candidates without a relevant first degree, and a masters in public health is often required for more senior roles.
+Previous paid or voluntary work experience gained in any role with a health promotion or public health remit is highly valued.

 Candidates should have a mature, non-judgemental, confident and caring manner.
 The ability to interact well with people from a wide range of backgrounds, together with good problem solving and project/time management skills are essential.
 Excellent communication skills are vital, as is the ability to motivate others.